skilld-labs/kaizer/scripts/theme-generator/README.md

 Example of usage:

 1. Mobile dropdown navigation which should take full height of the screen.
-2. Dialogs which should be senseting to max-height of the viewport.
+2. Dialogs which should be sensetive to max-height of the viewport.
 3. etc.

 #### Helper "Wrapper as link"

 This component is living in `templates/components/storybook/h-wrapper-as-link` folder.

-This component helps you to simulate link on the entire wrapper.
+This component helps you to simulate link on the entire wrapper using little javascript.
 For example if in your entity only title is a link in Drupal, but you want to have a whole entity clickable - you can use this helper.

 Usage of this component:
 1. This component has own library definition in `theme_name.libraries.yml`, so you have to link this library to your related component as a dependency if you want to use it.
-2. Simply add `wrapper-as-link-container` html attribute to the expected wrapper and it JS script will automatically find first matched link inside of your wrapper and simulate click on the entire wrapper.
+2. Simply add `wrapper-as-link-container` html attribute to the expected wrapper and JS script will automatically find first matched link inside of your wrapper and simulate click on the entire wrapper.

 It works even with ajax `use-ajax` links.

 When script has finished execution and if link was found - you will get another html attribute added in your wrapper called `wrapper-as-link-target-built`.
-You can use this attribute as a reference in your CSS files for example.
+You can use this attribute as a reference in your CSS files.

 As an example - guess the `m-card`, which contains image, clickable title, and some body text.
 Default behavior is when only title is clickable.
-But once script has been added & executed on the page - a whole card becomes clickable, so you can use `wrapper-as-link-target-built` attribute to improve visual styling for example in case if script has been executed.
+But once script has been added & executed on the page - a whole card becomes clickable, so you can use `wrapper-as-link-target-built` attribute to improve visual styling.

+Be careful, if in your entity you have several links with different `href`, probably you shouldn't use this script in that case.

 ## License